Scratch One: Plot summary

 Roger Carr has a lot going for him.
 He's a handsome, charming and privileged man who practices law—more as a means to support his playboy lifestyle than a career.
 Thanks to his father, who is a powerful politician, Carr has many connections.
 For this reason, his law associates tolerate him and keep him around.

-Carr is sent to Nice, France on a job by one of his wealthy political connections to find and secure the purchase of a Villa.
+Carr is sent to Nice, France by one of his wealthy political connections to find and secure the purchase of a Villa.
 Little does he know that this cushy assignment is going to put him in the middle of an arms deal investigation involving the CIA and a gang called the Associates.

 Both sides mistake him for someone else—an American assassin—and neither side can understand why Carr is ignoring them.
-The CIA take it as a sign of defiance, the Associates perceive him as a cool and collected professional, who knows exactly what he's doing and is difficult to predict.
+The CIA take it as a sign of defiance while the Associates perceive him as a cool and collected professional, who knows exactly what he's doing and is difficult to predict.

 Carr becomes slowly aware that something strange is going on.
 He's not sure...but he thinks someone may be trying to kill him.
 The worst part of it is, he has no clue as to why.

 What happens next will send Carr on a thrilling roller-coaster ride involving fast cars, fast women and international terrorists.